AutoSOTA: An End-to-End Automated Research System for State-of-the-Art AI Model Discovery: Introduction

 In this work, we formulate this challenge as an end-to-end discovery problem that maps a top-tier AI paper to an improved executable repository whose empirical performance surpasses the original method.
-To make this open-ended task tractable, we decompose it into three tightly coupled sub-problems.
-The first is resource preparation and goal setting, which requires grounding a paper into a concrete experimental task by locating repositories, datasets, base models, and the exact target metric to be exceeded.
-The second is experiment evaluation, which requires transforming incomplete and noisy academic code into a runnable baseline that faithfully approximates the reported results despite missing scripts, broken dependencies, and long-horizon debugging challenges.
-The third is reflection and ideation, which elevates the system from a mere replication engine to an autonomous scientific discoverer.
+To make this open-ended task tractable, we conceptually structure the core technical challenge around three tightly coupled sub-problems.
+The first fundamental hurdle is resource preparation and goal setting, which requires grounding a paper into a concrete experimental task by locating repositories, datasets, base models, and the exact target metric to be exceeded.
+The second major obstacle involves experiment evaluation, which requires transforming incomplete and noisy academic code into a runnable baseline that faithfully approximates the reported results despite missing scripts, broken dependencies, and long-horizon debugging challenges.
+Finally, the most demanding phase is reflection and ideation, which elevates the system from a mere replication engine to an autonomous scientific discoverer.
 At this stage, the system is tasked with uncovering genuine algorithmic improvements—exploring structural innovations, novel learning objectives, and optimized implementation strategies—while intelligently balancing open-ended exploration against the exorbitant computational cost of real-world trials.
 Together, these three sub-problems define the core scientific and engineering bottlenecks that any end-to-end automated research system must solve.